performance is astonishing…”

 this year.
 The Abertoir is an annual

-international horror fest featuring films, theatre, special
+international horror fest featuring films, theatre,

-genre.
+of the horror genre.
 Mike told us,

 being approached by Abertoir earlier